03/30/2011 Posted by ADMIN 39 Comments

 Your email address will not be published.

-There is nothing wrongs with letting your dog sleep on your bed, the problem is when your dog claims your bed as his own.
+There is nothing wrong with letting your dogs sleep on your bed, the problem is when they claim it as their own.
 Read more